 The term “carrot and stick” comes from farmers dangling a carrot in front of animals to encourage them to make forward progress.
 But while farmers rarely let the hard-working animals get the carrot, today’s employers know better.

 Instead, they understand that to encourage positive change—like participation in biometric screening—they need to offer the “carrots” employees can actually earn and enjoy.

-Why is it so important for employees to participate in biometric screening?
-It’s because these screenings can help catch health issues before they cause major problems.
+What is biometric screening and why is it so important for employees to participate?
+Biometric screening is like a checkup, often held on-site at an employer, to measure vital stats such as height, weight, body mass index, blood pressure, and cholesterol.
+These screenings can help employers take stock of your entire workforce, catching health issues before they cause major problems.
 One study found when biometric screening participation increases from 30 to 50 percent, employers discover 79 percent more employees who are at high risk for health conditions.

 But because employees may not be motivated to complete their screenings, incentives are key.
 Consider this: 60 percent of employees who participate in wellness programs report incentives being a major factor in their decision to participate.

 If you’re wondering how you can entice your employees to participate in biometric screening—which can ultimately help improve and extend their overall quality of life—here are five carrots you might consider dangling.

 1. Offer Financial Incentives

 When employees ask, “What’s in it for me?” remember that money talks.
 And in general, the larger the incentive, the higher the participation rate … but only up to a point.